dliang5299/MIDS-207-Final-Project/README.md

 ## Data

-The data was sourced from Kaggle at [Kaggle NBA Odds and Scores](https://www.kaggle.com/datasets/erichqiu/nba-odds-and-scores/data).
+The data was sourced from Kaggle at [here](https://www.kaggle.com/datasets/erichqiu/nba-odds-and-scores?resource=download).
 The dataset is organized with three files per season from the 2012-13 season to the 2018-19 season.
 The data includes:

 1. **raw_scores.txt:** Contains game-level information such as points per quarter, points per overtime, total points, rebounds, assists, turnovers, FG%, FT%, and FG3%.
 Each game and team is uniquely identified, and the file includes regular season games only.
 2. **vegas.txt:** Provides betting odds from five sportsbooks on moneyline, spread, and over/under bets for regular season games.
 Each game and team is uniquely identified, matching the IDs in the raw scores data.